1. Introduction

 7.3.
 Page Result

-The page result is represented by a container object of type Page<T>
+The page result is represented by a container object of type Page<T>, which extends Slice<T>.

 |